krussll/tarothappy/_posts/2020-11-06-lawn-bowls-hand-signals.md

 If you are asked which bowl is shot, and you are unsure, you will want to let the bowler know it would require a measure.

 You do this by extending your arms wide in front of you.
-Like you are pulling an imaginary measure
+Like you are pulling an imaginary measure.